variable-chain/cdk-bridge/README.md

 # Variable CDK Bridge UI

-The Variable CDK Bridge UI provides a simple user interface to bridge ETH and your favorite ERC-20 tokens from Ethereum to the Polygon CDK and back.
+The Variable CDK Bridge UI provides a simple user interface to bridge ETH and your favorite ERC-20 tokens from Ethereum to the Variable CDK and back.

 ## Development